 Eating Low Carb “Health” Food and Gluten

 Another common mistake, is relying on prepackaged products labeled as “low carb.”
 Admit it…when you decided to go on a low carb diet you probably stocked your house with diet soda, low carb bars, shakes, tortillas/wraps, frozen diners, etc. I know I can admit that I did the same thing many years ago…mostly because it was “easy.”
-Want to know the issue with these prepackaged “health” foods?
+I’m not saying it’s fully a bad choice, this can still be good as long as you know how to find the right products like the best protein bars for women on the market.
+Want to know the issue with the majority of prepackaged “health” foods?
 Just read the label.
 How many ingredients does it have?
 If you had to go to the store and pick out the whole food version of all ingredients listed, could you?
 Probably not!
 These “frankenfoods” are also filled with artificial sweeteners that have been linked to causing cancer (aspartame) and cause digestive distress (maltitol).
 [Source] For more info on the dangers of artificial sweeteners, be sure to read this article on diet soda dangers before downing your next can of diet soda.
 This low carb “health” food also sometimes includes gluten which can be very disruptive to digestion.
 Check out this article to learn some of the signs of gluten sensitivity.….it may be more than you think.
 There are so many naturally occurring low carb options…no need to spend lots of money on fake food.

 Click Here to Pin It!

 The new year usually brings in a new wave of low carb newbies and a lot of them are terrified of FAT.
 Understandably so…we were all taught to fear fat and to switch to low-fat options.
 Know the problem with low-fat foods?
 When all of the fat is removed the food tastes DISGUSTING so they have to add back flavor…which usually comes in the form of added salt and sugar.